 Voting Developmental Disabilities

 The Nov.
-5, 2024, presidential election is coming up fast, which means the time is now to ensure that individuals with intellectual and developmental disabilities (IDD) have their voices heard.
+5, 2024, presidential election is coming up fast.
+Now — right now! — is the time to make sure that self-advocates and all the people in our lives with developmental disabilities have their voices heard.
+The Boost’s NYS 2024 Voting Guide can help make that happen.

-It’s a heartening statistic, but there’s much room for improvement.
-In 2020, 38 million citizens with disabilities were eligible to vote — representing close to one-sixth of the electorate — also according to a report out of Rutgers.
+Heartening, but there’s so much room for improvement.
+In 2020, 38 million citizens with all disabilities were eligible to vote — representing close to one-sixth of the electorate.

 WHO’S RUNNING FOR PRESIDENT